RLadies-BA/RLadies-BA/content/home/posts.md

 headless: false

 # Order that this section appears on the page.
-weight: 100
+weight: 40

-title: Notas
+title: Blog
 subtitle:

 content:
   # Page type to display.
 E.g. post, talk, publication...
   page_type: post
   # Choose how many pages you would like to display (0 = all pages)
-  count: 5
+  count: 3
   # Filter on criteria
   filters:
     author: ""